douglascvas/node-boot/README.md

 // Initialize the node-boot class that will manage your application, doing all the 'magic' const applicationManager: ApplicationManager = ApplicationManager.Builder(MyApp)
       .withClassProcessors(expressWebManager)
-      .withAutoScan(`${__dirname}/**/*.ts`, './node_modules/**')
       .build();

+applicationManager.configuration().enableAutoScan(`${__dirname}/**/*.ts`, './node_modules/**');

 // Start wiring up things and registering your apis (if any) applicationManager.bootstrap();
 ```
 1. Notice that in the example above we used a web manager.
 It is optional though, just use it if you want node-boot to handle your REST apis.
-2. Notice also that we used `withAutoScan(...)`.
+2. Notice also that we used `enableAutoScan(...)`.
 It is optional, and you can use that to tell node-boot to automatically scan all the files in our project that matches the first parameter, excluding from the search the files that match the second parameter.
 If you opt to not use the auto scanner, you will have to manually register all your dependencies using the `ApplicationManager`.

 To see other example how to use it, see the `TestApplication.ts` demo application at `src/test/demo` folder.